-(Note: This is Second of a Two-Part Series on Retail Bookkeeping & Accounting.
-You may wish to read about retail end of day reporting prior to reading this post. )
+(This is Second of a Two-Part Series on Retail Bookkeeping & Accounting.
+You may wish to read this article about “retail end of day reporting” prior to reading this post)

 The steps outlined below demonstrate how to bridge the gap between your retail cash register/cash drawer/POS system and your bookkeeping system.
 A cash register is NOT a true bookkeeping system.
 Without a proper bookkeeping system, you can’t monitor the pulse of your business or generate accurate financial statements for your retail operation.
 Tax returns become much simpler to prepare and financial planning is a breeze when your books have been properly & accurately updated.

 NOTE: Below, I have outlined the basic steps to be taken in simple terms - but your individual situation may require additional actions or different steps be taken.
 (Please feel free to contact me if you have questions &/or need further assistance.)

 First, let’s set up a Daily “Sales/Payments” Summary template:

 To enter your daily cash register z-out figures into QuickBooks, it is helpful to set-up and then memorize a Daily Sales Summary template: Use QuickBooks’s “Create Invoice” feature (on the pull-down menu select: Customers/Create Invoices) and create a template.
 Once you get your items set-up as described below, memorize your new “Daily Sales/Collections” template (by pressing Control and “M” keys simultaneously).